R-azy/E-Commerce_follow_Along/README.md

 ## Milestone 9 :
 In this milestone, we created a product page for the e-commerce website.
 The page displays a list of products with their details, including images, names, descriptions, and prices.
 Users can click on a product to view more information or add it to their cart.
 This page provides a user-friendly interface for browsing and selecting products.

+# Milestone 10 Summary

+In this milestone, you'll learn how to create a *mongoose schema* for products and build an *endpoint* to store product details in MongoDB.
+The main steps include:

+## 1. Product Schema
+- Define the structure for product data (e.g., name, description, price) with validation for required fields and correct data types.

+## 2. Endpoint Creation
+- Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

+## 3. Validation
+- Ensure only valid data is saved, which helps maintain data integrity and prevent errors.

+## Milestone 11 :
+In this milestone, we created a My Products page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.

+ ## Milestone 12 :
+we created a My Products page that displays a list of products created by the user.
+The page fetches products from the database based on the user's email and displays them in a grid layout.
+This allows users to view and manage their products efficiently.

+## Milestone 13:
+In this milestone, we implemented the Update Product functionality, allowing users to edit product details.
+The update form dynamically loads the product's existing data, and changes are submitted via an API call.
+This ensures that users can modify product information easily while maintaining data integrity.

+## Milestone 14:
+This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
+A confirmation prompt ensures accidental deletions are avoided